dra2103/dra2103/README.md

 <br/>

 ### <div align="center"> About me! </div>
 <p> My name is Daniel Admaski, I'm a taking classes through Codecademy to relearn Fullstack, I graduated from Coding Dojo in 2022 and failed to find a job in tech.
 I currently work as a arborist groundsman for Crown Point Clippers, In my spare time I am learning fullstack developemnt again through Codecademy and have been enjoying it.
 I would like to take it further and learn AI or blockchain.
-I now I may have a long road ahead of me before landing a job, but it already has been a long wrong for me. connect with me.
+A little abut myself I am huge soccer fan and have been since I started playing at the age of 3, I went to europe twice to play for CA South ODP team and team Diadora.
+I went on to play D2 soccer for Humboldt State, Now Cal Poly Humboldt.
+I now I may have a long road ahead of me before landing a job in the tech industry, but it already has been a long road for me. connect with me down below.
 Also feel free to take a look at some of my repositories and have a great day!! </p>

 <br/>